Birmingham Burn Injury Attorney

 In our decade of experience representing injured victims in Birmingham, our firm most often sees burns suffered in the home.
 Victims mistakenly believe burn injuries suffered in the home are no one’s fault but their own.
 However, if a home product malfunctions, causing it to overheat or spark, the victim can have a case of negligence.
 Chemical burns can occur from harsh household cleaners that don’t have proper warning labels.

 Don’t assume that because your burn occurred at home, you can’t hold a negligent party responsible.
 Speak with a Birmingham burn injury lawyer about your situation and obtain a professional opinion about the nature of your accident.
 If the Birmingham burn injury attorney believes you have a case of negligence on the part of a manufacturer or distributer, you may be able to receive financial compensation.
 Speaking out against a negligent party can prevent other innocent victims from being burned by the same product in the future.

-Get Expert Legal Help from a Burn Injury Lawyer in Birmingham, AL
+Get Expert Legal Help from a Birmingham Burn Injury Lawyer

 The Mitchell Law Firm, LLC, knows how to protect the rights of burn victims.
 There are federal and state laws stating that manufacturers have a duty to provide reasonably safe products to consumers, including supplying clear warnings if the product has the potential to cause a burn.
 Michael Mitchell understands the laws surrounding defective products, and can help you build a case against the negligent party.